 To begin make a chain of 26.

-Round 1: Starting in the second chain from the hook work 3 DC in to the same stitch.
+Round 1: Starting in the second chain from the hook work 1 DC.
 Work a DC in to each of the next 23 stitches and then work 3 DC in to the last stitch.

 You are now going to continue on round by working down the other side of the chain.
-So, continuing on round, work a further 23 DC, then join with a SL ST in to the first stitch.
+So, continuing on round, work a further 23 DC, 2 DC in first stitch, then join with a SL ST in to the first stitch.
+52 sts.

 Round 7: Chain 1 and work a DC in to the same stitch.
 DC all the way around.
 SL ST and join.
 82 sts.

 Round 8: Chain 1 ,1 DC, 2 DC in next stitch, 25 DC , (2 DC in next stitch followed by 1 DC ) twice, (2 DC in next st, followed by 2 DC) three times, 2 DC in next stitch, 1 DC, 2 DC in next stitch, 25 DC, ( 2 DC in next stitch, 1 DC) twice, ( 2DC in next stitch, 2 DC ) twice, 2 DC in next stitch , 1 DC, 2 DC in next stitch, Sl St to join, 96 sts.